jbattiato/kluster-pi/docs/01-install-debian.md

 Insert the SD card in the USB card reader on host but don't mount it.

-Write it to the SD card:
+Write the image into the SD card:

 ``` bash
 sudo dd if=./20210210_raspi_4_buster.img.xz of=/dev/sdX